Home/Knee Pain Physiotherapy in Singapore

 What Are The Causes of Back Pain?

-Causes of Knee Pain
+Common Causes of Knee Pain

 Most knee problems are a common result of the ageing process, the continuation of wear and tear, as well as physical stresses on the joints.
 Other knee problems can be due to injuries or sudden movements that might cause strain.
 Such strains include:

-• inability to fully straighten the knee.
+• Restore strength and stability to the affected knee.

 You should immediately consult your doctor if you are suffering from these symptoms: